author-img

 Prachi is an insurance writer with a master’s degree in business administration.
 Through her writing, she hopes to help readers make smart and informed decisions about their finances.
 She loves to travel and write poetry.

-When you apply for a new policy, the insurance company will verify that the information you give is accurate by requesting various reports, including copies of your motor vehicle record (MVR) and property loss report.
+When you apply for a new policy, the auto insurance company will verify that the information you give is accurate by requesting various reports, including copies of your motor vehicle record (MVR) and property loss report.

 If your state’s Department of Motor Vehicles places notations on your driving record for accidents, then your car insurance company will see the incident when they check MVR.